queleok/words-hunter/README.md

 vocabulary (eventually).

 ## Rules
-- The player is given 16 letters and 2 minutes to compose as much English words as he can;
+- The player is given 16 letters and 2 minutes to compose as many English words as he or she can;
 - Only a-z symbols are allowed in the input;
 - The player gets 1 point for the first 3 letters of every word, and 1 more point for every consecutive letter, so e.g. the word ```set``` gives 1 point, while the word ```scores```